YannicEl/edge_bundling_webgpu/documentation/protocol.md

-21.03.2025 6h implementing EPB algorithm in WebGPU 22.03.2025 6h implementing EPB algorithm in WebGPU + test setup + ci setup 23.03.2025 6h implementing EPB algorithm in WebGPU
+21.03.2025 6h implementing EPB algorithm in WebGPU 22.03.2025 6h implementing EPB algorithm in WebGPU + test setup + ci setup 23.03.2025 6h implementing EPB algorithm in WebGPU 29.03.2025 6h implementing EPB algorithm in WebGPU done but it is really slow